Code-Institute-Submissions/family_organiser/readme/testing.md

 6. Add the following card details '4242424242424242 04/24 242 42424'.
 7. Then press 'Make Payment'.
 8. The 'Payment Successful' Page will be displayed.

+## Adding friends

+#### Sending a friend request

+1. From the profile page press the '+' button in the bottom left and then press 'user'.
+2. Search a user by their name or username.
+3. Then press 'Add User'

+#### Accepting a friend request

+1. After the friend request has been sent, log in to the profile the friend request was sent to.
+2. On the profile page at the top, an icon of two people and the number of friend requests should be shown.
+3. Click on the icon.
+4. Press 'Add Friend'.
+5. Check notification has gone.
+6. Check family count and press on the family count to view 'Family'.
+7. Make sure the user has been added to the users frineds list.

+#### Declining a friend request

+1. After the friend request has been sent, log in to the profile the friend request was sent to.
+2. On the profile page at the top, an icon of two people and the number of friend requests should be shown.
+3. Click on the icon.
+4. Press 'Remove Request'.
+5. Make sure the notification has gone.

 ## Shopping